Hanna Mikhail: Career and activities

-Following his graduation Mikhail joined the Princeton University as a lecturer.
-Then he taught at the University of Washington.
+Following his graduation Mikhail joined Princeton University as a lecturer.
+He then taught at the University of Washington.

 Mikhail left his teaching position in the summer of 1969 and settled in Jordan where he became a member of the Fatah movement.
 He was part of the left wing of the group.
 Mikhail was active in the formation of the Palestine Liberation Organization's (PLO) international relations and information departments.
 He acted as a spokesperson of the Fatah and accompanied foreign journalists visiting the refugee camps, the military bases and camps.
-He helped the production of an Italian film on the Palestinian resistance movement of which the script was written by Romano Ledda in collaboration with Wael Zwaiter.
+He helped the production of an Italian film on the Palestinian resistance movement for which the script was written by Romano Ledda in collaboration with Wael Zwaiter.
 Mikhail also arranged various conferences, festivals, and collaborative committees and was active in the management of the International Solidarity Camp based in Amman to improve the relations between Western Europeans and the Palestinian revolutionaries.

 Mikhail and other PLO members left Jordan in 1971 after the events known as Black September and resided in Beirut.
-There Mikhail served at the PLO's Palestinian Research Centre and the Planning Centre.
+There, Mikhail served at the PLO's Palestinian Research Centre and the Planning Centre.
 He was made a member of the editorial board of Shu'un Filastiniyya.
 He was also information adviser to the PLO leader Yasser Arafat.

 Mikhail's scholarly work was destroyed during the invasion of Beirut by the Israeli forces in 1982.

 Personal life

 Mikhail's first wife was an American woman, and they divorced in 1966.
 He married Jehan Helou in Beirut in 1972.
 She was also part of the PLO.
-It was Edward Said's father-in-law, Emile Cortas, who officiated their wedding ceremony.
+Their wedding ceremony was officiated by Edward Said's father-in-law, Emile Cortas.

 One of Mikhail's close friends was Edward Said.
-Another one was the French writer Jean Genet.
+Another was the French writer Jean Genet.